William Holt Terry Scholarship

 - Number awarded: Two in each first-year class

 - Selection process: Each spring, all Davidson sophomores are invited to apply for the Terry Fellows program.
 Finalists are interviewed in April and two Fellows are named to join the program for the last two years of their Davidson careers.

-- Award: $10,000 tuition scholarship, a one-time $3,000 special opportunity stipend, and full participation in Terry leadership programming
+- Award: Annual $10,000 tuition scholarship, $5,000 special opportunity stipend, and full participation in Terry leadership programming

 About William Holt Terry

 William Holt Terry, Davidson Class of 1954, served the Davidson community in myriad capacities throughout his professional life.

 In 1971, Terry became Davidson's Dean of Students, establishing a 23-year tenure marked by a credo of service, leadership, honor and responsibility.
 In honor of Dean Terry's impact, in 1994 a group of alumni, faculty, staff and friends established the William Holt Terry Scholarship.
 Terry remained deeply involved with the program and its scholars until his passing in 2015.
 Today, the program still focuses on establishing a strong sense of community for its scholars and its design continues to acknowledge Terry's conviction that "leaders are made, not born."

 The Terry program embodies the very best that is Davidson College.
 The mentorship of leaders and other Terry alumni and friends within the group challenged me both intellectually and personally as I sought to define my understanding of leadership, service, vocation, and my ‘place’ in the world.